morhendos/casino-liga/README.md

 # Casino Liga

-A scorekeeper for our casual poker tournaments.
+A management system for padel leagues and tournaments.

 ## Installation